ia-usgs/Xeno/README.md

 - Check logs at `xeno/logs/scan.log`
 - If Xeno is not getting anything via scans, it could be that it is taking longer than 60 seconds.
 - To increase timeout go to `/xeno/attacks/recon.py` and modify line 42 `def scan_ports(self, target, timeout=60):` and change from 60 seconds to desired amount.
+- If any part of xeno is having permission issues, do `sudo chown root:pi filename` and then `sudo chmod 770 filename`

 ### Contributions